lofcz/SimplexRpgEngine/README.md

 ## The future is within your grasp.
 Start [here](https://github.com/lofcz/SimplexRpgEngine/wiki).

-o you have any questions, or have you created a game using Simplex and you want to let us know?
+Do you have any questions, or have you created a game using Simplex and you want to let us know?
 Contact us!
 - <a href="https://www.facebook.com/simplexengine/?pnref=lhc">Facebook</a>
 - <a href="https://www.youtube.com/channel/UCCDT5l4gglPpFB_tEZd5c7Q">Youtube</a>